Cranberry Chia Seed Jam Parfait

 You only really need 20 minutes of prep time for the chia seed jam and the rest is all about assembling the ingredients.

-Our Sparkle Collagen Orange Powder dissolves almost instantly in yogurt and we totally love coyo for breakfast!
+Our Sparkle Skin Boost Orange Powder dissolves almost instantly in yogurt and we totally love coyo for breakfast!

 This parfait is full of skin-loving omega fatty acids from the coconut yogurt and chia seeds, plus gut-friendly probiotics to boot.
 Your skin will lap this baby up.